sems-server/sems/doc/dsm/mods/Readme.mod_mysql.txt

   filename is there to detect file type

+-- play a file from DB, looped mysql.playDBAudioLooped(string query, string filename)

+  filename is there to detect file type

+-- play a file from DB, at the front in the playlist mysql.playDBAudioFront(string query, string filename)

+  filename is there to detect file type

 -- get a file from DB to local fs mysql.getFileFromDB(string query, string filename)